dotnet/diagnostics/documentation/design-docs/diagnostics-client-library.md

         /// <summary>
         /// Creates a Diagnostics Agent
         /// </summary>
-        /// <parameter name="transportAddress"> The address at which to create the IPC server.
+        /// <parameter name="ipcEndpointAddress"> The address at which to create the IPC server.
 On Windows, this is the path to a named pipe, and on Unix/Linux, it is the path to a Unix Domain Socket. </parameter>
-        public DiagnosticsAgent(string transportAddress);
+        public DiagnosticsAgent(string ipcEndpointAddress);

         /// <summary>
         /// This event is raised the first time an application connects to the IPC server.